"Wife-sharing" haunts Indian villages as girls decline

 "Everything is hush, hush.
 No one openly admits it, but we all know what is going on.
 Some families buy brides from other parts of the country, while others have one daughter-in-law living with many unwedded brothers."

-Women from other regions such as the states of Jharkhand and West Bengal speak of how their poor families were paid sums of as little as 15,000 rupees (187 pounds) by middle-men and brought here to wed into a different culture, language and way of life.
+Women from other regions such as the states of Jharkhand and West Bengal speak of how their poor families were paid sums of as little as 15,000 rupees ($300) by middle-men and brought here to wed into a different culture, language and way of life.

 "It was hard at first, there was so much to learn and I didn't understand anything.
 I thought I was here to play," said Sabita Singh, 25, who was brought from a village in West Bengal at the age of 14 to marry her husband, 19 years her elder.